-Management monitors stress test results on an ongoing basis to assess the potential for exceeding Northern Trust's base economic capital value described below.
-Should the results of a stress test exceed the base economic capital value, management would consider that information in assessing Northern Trust's capital adequacy.
+Management monitors stress test results on an ongoing basis to assess the potential for exceeding Northern Trust's required capital.
+Should the results of a stress test exceed the required capital value, management would consider that information in assessing Northern Trust's capital adequacy.